Cross-Chain NFT Portfolio: Three NFT Models, One View (2026)

 Cross-Chain NFT Portfolio: Three NFT Models, One View

-- Three incompatible models: EVM (contract + tokenId, ERC-721/1155), Solana (Metaplex account / cNFT via indexer), Bitcoin (inscribed sat / UTXO).
+- Three incompatible models exist: EVM (contract plus tokenId, ERC-721/1155), Solana (Metaplex account or cNFT via indexer) and Bitcoin (inscribed sat in a UTXO).

-- Loss happens at discovery gaps — missed cNFTs, Ordinals read with a token model, NFTs on less-common chains.
+- Loss happens at discovery gaps: missed cNFTs, Ordinals read with a token model, NFTs on less-common chains.

-- Each model needs its own discovery method — one method can't cover all three.
+- Each model needs its own discovery method; one method can't cover all three.

 Three machines, one word